jankichauhan/Board-Game-Recommender/README.md

  ### Content based recommender

-Using the designer, category, game complexity and game mechanism determine cosine similarity between all games.
-Recommend similar games based on the user's input.
+Find the similarity between all pairs of games, then uses the most similar games to a user’s already-rated items to generate a list of recommendations.

+Similarity is defined using following features:
+>- Category
+>- Designer
+>- Complexity
+>- Mechanism

  ![](images/content.png)

  > - Method(s):
+ >>- Countvectorizer
- >> - Countvectorizer + Cosine similarity
+ >>- Cosine similarity

  ### Collaborative recommender

-A collaborative model computes similarity between users based on their past activity and recommend games which other similar users have not played.
+A collaborative model computes similarity between games based users that rated those games and recommend games which have not played.

  ![](images/collab.png)